Welcome to Dave's Travel Pages

 I don't own a car, have a mortgage, or have kids.
 I've also worked as I have travelled, taking on jobs such as nightclub bouncer and grape-picker.

 Over time, I realised that it was important to be able to earn a living online.
-So, I developed a social media management and consultation service, and created several streams of passive income.
+So, I've built an online business of which this travel blog is a part.

 Self funded travel adventures